denis-colliot/deploy-api/README.md

 This API should be called by the continuous integration (CI) server during specific *deploy* jobs (there should be one job per environment).

-The program expects the following arguments:
+The program expects the following arguments (in this order):
 * `{env}` *(required)*: Target environment on which the build is deployed.
 * `{build}` *(required)*: Existing build name.
 * `{number}` *(optional)*: Existing build number.
 If not provided, the latest build is deployed.